-U.S. services sector activity slows to a six and a half year low
+U.S. services sector activity hits a six and a half-year low

 Last month's sharp slowdown in services industry activity reflected a 7.5 percentage points decline in the production subindex, the largest drop since November 2008, when the financial crisis was roiling the global economy.

 Activity was also weighed down by decreases in employment and new orders measures.
-Inventories at services industries contracted last month as did backlog orders and new export orders.
+Backlog orders and new export orders contracted last month.
+Inventories shrank in August after 16 consecutive months of growth.

 The ISM said 11 industries, including utilities, real estate, finance and insurance, health care & social assistance, information and professional, scientific and technical services reported growth last month.